Sivolc2/ads-infinitum/docs/guides/provider-examples.md

 How They Fit Your Self-Evolving Stack

-Lovable → “Kickstarter-style” public site / landing page generator for each new concept.
+Lovable → "Kickstarter-style" public site / landing page generator for each new concept.

 Raindrop → Agentic backend: SmartMemory + AI models + HTTP service for ad optimization and tying into MCP.

 Freepik → On-demand campaign creatives (hero images, social ads) via simple REST.

+fal.ai → Fast, modern ad creative generation with FLUX.1 for A/B testing and rapid prototyping.

 Daft → High-throughput analytics + parallel prompt engineering on your experiment data.

 MCPTotal → The glue layer that hosts your MCP servers (Raindrop, Daft, others) and presents them as a single secure tool surface to your agent/chat interface.

-6️⃣ Fastino – GLiNER-2 for Entity Extraction & Classification
+7️⃣ Fastino – GLiNER-2 for Entity Extraction & Classification

 Fastino provides a powerful GLiNER-2 API for zero-shot entity extraction, text classification, and structured JSON extraction – perfect for analyzing user feedback and marketing intent.
 [Fastino](https://fastino.ai)